 Located in Kittila, this is a hotel that is made completely from ice and snow from the region.

 It is reconstructed each year, which means that the experience is never the same.
 The frosty setting is backlit by stunning lights, which gives it a fairy-tale-like appearance that’s so gorgeous at Christmas.

 Aside from the rooms (to stay in), there’s also an ice slide for the kids (or big kids) along with an ice bar, restaurant and even a chapel for a unique wedding!

 Probably one of my favourite meals to have in Scandinavia, Lohikeitto is a creamy soup filled with chunky salmon pieces, potatoes, leek and dill.
 Served piping hot, it’s so nice and really warms you up after a day exploring in the sub-zero temperatures.

 Lots of the places you visit will serve some form of this (or possibly a beef goulash) but my favourite has to be Lohikeitto.
 It’s so yummy.

 11.)
 Stay in a Glass Igloo

-Perched in the kakslauttanen resort, these glass igloos are some of the best things to do in Lapland.
+Perched in the Star Arctic Hotel, these glass igloos are some of the best things to do in Lapland.
 Especially if you want a unique experience.

 Perched in one of the world’s best places to watch the northern lights, the igloos are the perfect spot to stay tucked up, nice and warm, in bed watching them dance overhead.